 Computer Vision Syndrome Is Another Work-Related Issue

 - Reduce glare in the office.
-Side lighting, blocking light from windows and using lower wattage light bulbs can help make screens easier to see.
-Another idea is to install anti-glare screens on the computers.
+Side lighting, blocking light from windows, and using lower wattage light bulbs can help make screens easier to see.
+Another idea is to install anti-glare screens on computers.

 - Rest eyes for at least 15 minutes after 2 hours of using the computer.

 Work With Your Employer and Optician to Get Safety Glasses

 We have other resources to help you be more productive at work while protecting your eyes from injuries and damage.
 Talk to us about special lenses for computer work.
 Ask about safety eyewear that can be fitted to your prescription.
 Be safe, and keep your eyes safe.